Management Degree Program

 Gain a solid grounding in management theory and practice through foundational subjects, including economics, accounting, finance, strategy, marketing, organizational behavior, and management.

 Key learning outcomes

 - Apply to the program.
-While you are completing your third admission course, you submit your application.
-We have application periods in the fall, spring, and summer.
+While completing your third degree course, you submit the admission application.
+We have application cycles in the fall, spring, and summer.

 Affordability is core to our mission.
-Our 2015–16 graduate tuition is $2,400 per course; the total tuition cost of earning the graduate degree is approximately $28,000.
+Our 2020–21 graduate tuition is $2,900 per course.
+The total tuition cost of earning the degree is approximately $35,000.